|

 Other resources

-- Episode #34 of “Facilitating Public Deliberations”, where Jim Rough is interviewed by Dr. Lyn Carson, Director of Research at the New Democracy Foundation in Australia.
+- Episode #34 of “Facilitating Public Deliberations”, Jim Rough is interviewed by Dr. Lyn Carson, Director of Research at the New Democracy Foundation in Australia.
 Jim describes how the Wisdom Council Process is distinct from "Deliberative Democracy".

 Please Donate to the Center for Wise Democracy! ...
 All donations are tax-deductible.
 We are a 501-c3 organization.